- Provides perhaps the most positive fixation for corneal relaxing incisions as well as phaco incisions

 - Dr. Howard Fine asked Mastel to remove a segment of the Thornton ring to allow phaco incisions, and the rest is history.

-- Essentially provides a pattern for performing non-guided LRI incisions in a simple manner
+- Provides a pattern for performing non-guided LRI incisions in a simple manner

 - Properly finished teeth may redden the conjunctiva but not lead to subconjunctival hematomas